jatinlanje/SOLID/README.md

 </p>

 ## Dependency Inversion Principle
 Rely on abstractions, not on concrete implementations.
 High level modules should not depend on low level modules.
 Both should depend on abstraction.
 Abstaraction should not depend on details .
 Details should depend upon abstraction.
-This is done to reduce tight coupling.
+This is done to reduce tight coupling and allow us to create extensible classes.

 <p align="center">
     <img